GillesSchneider/neuro-imaging/haxby-registration/README.md

 2. Initialize affine and rigid registrations
 3. Load MNI152 template and resample it to Haxby
 4. For every subject in Haxby:
-5. Apply the transformations on every 3D image
+5. Apply the affine then rigid on every 3D image
 6. Append the transformed image to a list
-7. Save the registered 4D image to folder "./save"
+7. Save the transformed 4D image to folder "./save"
 8. Repeat until every subject is processed

 ## Required Packages